jeromeabel/medito-fundraising/README.md

 ## 🧱 Features & Why I Choose This Stack

 - **Astro** is an agnostic framework, it offers a great choice for build a **versatile website**.
 Some pages might be static, server side or client side.
 You can use all great UI libs as React, Svelte or Vue.
-- **Tailwind CSS**: All design is made with Tailwind as it provides great features and it is very popular.
+- **Tailwind CSS**: All design is made with Tailwind.
+It provides great features and it is very popular.
 - **Static Blog Posts With Astro**: Some pages are static built by astro from .md files.
-- **Campaigns Data With Supabase**: I choose to **Supabase** to host fake data, with three tables: campaigns, donors, questions
+- **Campaigns Data With Supabase**: I choose **Supabase** to host fake data into three tables: campaigns, donors, questions
-- **API endpoints With Astro**: I built API endpoints in Astro thanks to the cloudflare integration adpater:
+- **API endpoints With Astro**: I create 6 API endpoints in Astro thanks to the **cloudflare adapter** :
   - `/api/campaigns`: Get all campaigns
   - `/api/campaign/:id`: Get one campaign with its id
   - `/api/campaign/:id/donors`: Get all donors for the campaign
   - `/api/campaign/:id/questions`: Get all questions for the campaign
   - `/api/campaign/:id/donate`: Send a request to Stripe
-  - `/api/session/:id/`: Get the session data from Stripe session
+  - `/api/session/:id/`: Get the session data from the validated Stripe session
-- **💳 Payment With Stripe**: You have to fill "4242 4242 4242 4242" as a test card number to test the transaction.
+- **💳 Payment With Stripe Checkout Form**: You have to fill "4242 4242 4242 4242" as a test card number to test the transaction.
 You would be redirected to the "thanks" page when the transaction is fullfilled.
+- **React**: It is used for some more interactive components, CampaignProgress, Dropdown, CampaignDonors.
+The data are updated every 30s.

 ![Screenshot of the Website](./campaign.jpg)